-may petition the District Court for the purpose of removing the tier level and sex offender designation and allowing the person to no longer be subject to the registration requirements of the Sex Offender Registration and Notification Act, thereby reducing the registration period.
+1. has been assigned to the Tier I designation and who has been registered for a period of ten (10) years, or may petition the District Court for the purpose of removing the tier level and sex offender designation and allowing the person to no longer be subject to the registration requirements of the Sex Offenders Registration Act, thereby reducing the registration period.
 The District Court may reduce the registration duration and lift the registration requirements for such an offender only if the offender can show by clear and convincing evidence the following:

-- a.
-The registrant has not been convicted of any offense, regardless of its designation as a misdemeanor or felony during the registration period, and - b.
-The registrant has successfully completed any periods of supervised release, probation, and parole without any revocation or acceleration, and - c.
-The registrant has successfully completed an appropriate sex offender treatment program certified by either the Attorney General of the United States or the Attorney General of Cherokee Nation. - E. When registering an individual as provided in this section the Cherokee Nation Marshal Service shall: - 1.
-Inform the registrant of the duty to register and obtain the information required for registration as described in this section; - 2.
-Inform the registrant that if the registrant changes address within Cherokee Nation Indian Country, the registrant shall give notice of the move and the new address to the Cherokee Nation
+2. has been assigned to the Tier III designation and was required to register on the basis of a juvenile delinquency adjudication and who has been registered for a period of twenty-five (25) years a.
+The registrant has not been convicted of any offense, regardless of its designation as a misdemeanor or felony during the registration period; and b.
+The registrant has successfully completed any periods of supervised release, probation, and parole without any revocation or acceleration; and c.
+The registrant has successfully completed an appropriate sex offender treatment program certified by either the Attorney General of the United States or the Attorney General of the Cherokee Nation.

+E. When registering an individual as provided in this section the Cherokee Nation Marshal Service shall:

+1. Inform the registrant of the duty to register and obtain the information required for registration as described in this section;

-Marshal Service in writing no later than three (3) business days before the offender establishes residence or is temporarily domiciled at the new address;
+2. Inform the registrant that if the registrant changes address within Cherokee Nation Indian Country, the registrant shall give notice of the move and the new address to the Cherokee Nation Marshal Service in writing no later than three (3) business days before the offender establishes residence or is temporarily domiciled at the new address;